TUWAIQ-PYTHON-4/PROJECT-1/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Project Name : Laptop Finder Application :

+# Overview : an Application that make it easy and simple for you to find the laptop that suits your needs based on your specifications .
-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#  This Application has 2 main users:
+#  The customer and the admin .
+# Each one of them should be able to do the following tasks for the store to function properly .

 #### As a customer I should be able to do the following :
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
+- 	Brows all products.
-- Search for Products.
+-	Search For Brand.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
+-   Filter the Product Based On Price and Brand.
+-   Brows The Market/Store That sell Your Favorite Brand
-- List the products in my shopping cart.
+-	List of products based on the type/purpose
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .
+-	Suggest the best based on specifications.
+-   Make it fun and Choose Product Randomly.

 #### Usage :
- Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
+- To Show All Products:                                       [Enter "1"]
+- To Show Product Based On Types:                             [Enter "2"]
+- To Search For Brand:                                        [Enter "3"]
+- To Show Product Based On Price and Brand:                   [Enter "4"]
+- To Get Some Recommendations:                                [Enter "5"]
- - and so on...
+- Make it fun and Choose Randomly                             [Enter "6"]

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.
+- To List The best Market/Store That sell Your Favorite Brand [Enter "7"]
+- To Exit the program:                                        [Enter "0"]